Skip to content

-Adding watermarks to images and videos, a common practice at major news outlets and blogs, ensures that no one can circulate those media without owner authorization and that no one takes undue credit for their creation.
+These tactics can also be applied to videos as well.
+The goal is to ensure that no one can circulate those media without owner authorization and that no one takes undue credit for their creation.
 Watermarks are also a must for stock-photo sites that offer previews of images and videos for purchase.
 Embedding the photographer’s name to or crediting a source in photos is a standard routine.
+Simple in theory, but to manage this process at scale can be a challenge.

 This post describes how to apply overlays to images with Cloudinary’s image transformation techniques, which are effective text-overlay tools.
 Besides adding watermarks, you can also edit them by, say, adjusting their opacity or brightness.
 Additionally, you can embed custom badges and medals to your users’ profile pictures, merge arbitrary text to images on your site, and input other enhancement tweaks.